-The post-doctoral fellow will have the opportunity to develop and evaluate computationally-based gene and genetic variant functional models in a collaborative environment that includes basic scientists, computational and quantitative scientists, biomedical technology developers, evolutionary biologists and clinicians, including those at TGen’s affiliated institution, the City of Hope Hospital in East Los Angeles, as well as its many other partner institutions.
+The post-doctoral fellow will have the opportunity to develop and evaluate quantitative methods for interrogating genetically-mediated factors that impact human longevity and leverage them in the design and analysis of longevity-enhancing intervention studies.
+TGen provides a very collaborative environment that includes basic scientists, computational and quantitative scientists, biomedical technology developers and clinicians, including those at TGen’s affiliated institution, the City of Hope Hospital in East Los Angeles, as well as its many other partner institutions.

-• Modeling and the influence of genetic variants on gene expression, protein structure and function, splicing, and other molecular physiologic processes
+• Modeling and the influence of genetic variants on human longevity using imputation and mediation tests

-• Present the models at major conferences and in peer-reviewed publications
+• Present findings on longevity enhancement at major conferences and in peer-reviewed publications

-TGen has access to some of the largest and fastest computing systems in the world that can be leveraged in the proposed research.
-In addition, the development of the proposed models will likely have a broad, international impact, given the amount of attention genetics and genomics research is receiving, so the research to be pursued will be highly visible and competitive, and as a result could propel the career of an independently-minded researcher looking to make an indelible impact on a biomedical science.
+TGen has access to resources (such as some of the largest and fastest computing systems in the world, a large phase I clinical trial center, a CLIA lab, genomic and other omic assay-oriented labs) that can be leveraged in the proposed research.
+In addition, the development of the proposed strategies and methods will likely have a broad, international impact, given the amount of attention human longeveity research is receiving, so the research to be pursued will be highly visible and competitive, and as a result could propel the career of an independently-minded researcher looking to make an indelible impact on a biomedical science and humanity in general.

-• Ph.D. (completed or near completion) in Bioinformatics, Systems Biology, Computational or Quantitative Biology, Biostatistics, Comparative Biology, or a related field.
+• Ph.D. (completed or near completion) in Bioinformatics, Systems Biology, Computational or Quantitative Biology, Biostatistics, Statistics, Applied Mathematics, or a related field.

 • Experience with large biological data sets